What is PSD2, and How Does it Work?

 PSD2 Explained

-For banks, the biggest consequence of PSD2 is that they must open up their payment services to other businesses:
+The biggest consequence of PSD2 is that banks must open up their payment services to other businesses:

 - Banks: act as 'Account Servicing Payment Service Providers' (ASPSPs) and host API endpoints